 Credit: Patricia Haley’s website (https://www.patriciahaley.com/novels/chosen_synopsis.php)

 My Initial Thoughts

 My anticipation from the book cover and reading the synopsis outweighed my expectations in the beginning.
 I don’t mean this in a negative way.
 It’s just that I guess I was waiting for the juice to spill out from the first few pages.
 It turns out that the book was much different than I originally thought it would be.
 I was taken back by how fast the author dove right into the anticipation of Don Mitchell.
-Don Mitchell is the eldest son of Dave Mitchell, the owner and CEO of the family ministry and business “Dave Mitchell International.”
-The company is also referred to as DMI.
+It took a while to adapt to the storyline, but I really loved this quick approach from the author.

 The main characters are Dave, Sherry, Madeline, Don, Joel, and Abigail.

 Dave Mitchell is the father of Don and Joel as well as Sherry’s husband.
 He will remind you of two people in the bible, David and Job.
 He is known for praying and focusing solely on God especially when making his decisions.
 He is a devout man that puts God first including his marriage.
 This is something that Sherry is not a huge fan of.
 Both his current wife, Sherry and his former wife, Madeline are not faithful Christians.

 He was once married to Madeline but they divorced about 20 years before.
 It turns out that he and his current wife keeps his stomach cancer a secret until the end.
 Madeline finds out when he is on his deathbed.
 Don finds out about his father’s death after he passes away.
 This is one of the main reasons why Dave is on a time crunch to pass the company down.